 The final EE forecast for 2019 to 2024 projects the growth of annual savings in the average, total, and peak energy use for the region and each state.
 The results, which are based on an average annual program spending rate among the six states of $1.026 billion per year, show that the regional annual average savings in energy use attributable to new energy-efficiency measures (i.e., not cumulative from EE savings before 2019) is 1,616 GWh.
 The forecast for the total savings in energy use from the growth of EE projected for 2019 to 2024 is 9,696 GWh.
 The states’ growth of annual average savings in energy use ranges from a low of 58 GWh in New Hampshire to a high of 831 GWh in Massachusetts.

-shows the growth of regional passive demand resources and EE for 2015 through 2024.
+Table 3-2 shows the growth of regional passive demand resources and EE for 2015 through 2024.
 The ISO’s FCM-qualified EE resources are for 2015 to 2018, and the EE forecast is for 2019 to 2024.
 Over the entire forecast period, the regional annual peak demand is estimated to decrease by an average of 210 MW as a result of passive demand resources and energy efficiency.
 The forecast for the total decrease in peak demand attributable to PDRs and EE is 1,894 MW from 2015 to 2024.
 The states’ growth of the annual average savings in peak demand ranges from a low of 8 MW in New Hampshire to a high of 127 MW in Massachusetts.